ThatOneCalculator/NerdFetch/README.md

 - No support for BSD package managers/uptime calculations.
 - Weird spacing on macOS if you use brew given its complete weirdness
 - In [Cool-Retro-Term](https://github.com/Swordfish90/cool-retro-term), the coffee icon shows up as a Chinese character.
 To fix this, simply change the default font to a NerdFont you installed, or change the existing coffee icon to `nf-fa-coffee` from the [NerdFonts cheet sheet](https://www.nerdfonts.com/cheat-sheet).
+- \*In Slackware Linux, make sure to have /usr/sbin in PATH